-As soon as you arrive on Serifos at the port of Livadi you will see beautiful sandy beaches against an impressive view of the capital, Serifos, or Chora, dotted with white houses on the slopes of the hill.
+As soon as you arrive on Serifos at the port of Livadi, you encounter beautiful sandy beaches against an impressive view of the capital, Serifos, or Chora, dotted with white homes on the slopes of the hill.

-The island is almost in the shape of a complete circle and boasts 74 beaches all around its shoreline, where you will find everything from water sports and secluded natural coves to relaxing beaches.
+The island is practically a complete circle and boasts 74 beaches all around its shoreline, where you will find everything from water sports and secluded natural coves to relaxing beaches.

-A lot of the beaches have tavernas nearby, so you can always relax with a home cooked traditional Greek meal for lunch, dinner or both!
+Many of the beaches have tavernas nearby, so you can always relax with a home-cooked, traditional Greek meal for lunch, dinner, or both!